Guides enemiesweaponsgearpvpextraction

 Weak points and how to ground them

 The Vaporizer’s weak points are eight small rotors (two per corner) and a belly core, a yellow canister exposed only after stripping the bottom armor plating.
 Destroying enough rotors grounds the Vaporizer, and a grounded Vaporizer can be finished with a planted Deadline mine for an instant kill.
-The best weapons for rotor targeting are the Hullcracker (grenade launcher with armor penetration), the Aphelion Energy Rifle (precision shots), and the Dolabra itself (focused ADS beam disrupts flight sensors).
+The best weapons for rotor targeting are the Hullcracker (grenade launcher with armor penetration) and the Aphelion (an energy-clip rifle with strong penetration for precision shots).
+The Dolabra is a close-range energy shotgun, so it’s better saved for the grounded belly-core phase than for picking off airborne rotors.

 Shredders, fast melee ARC units previously confined to Stella Montis, now roam all four Close Scrutiny maps.
 They flank relentlessly while you’re holding position near Assessors.
 Listen for their distinctive mechanical skittering sound.
-Surveyors also appear in increased numbers and should be cleared before approaching any Assessor, since they call in reinforcement waves when they detect players.
+Surveyors also appear in increased numbers and are worth clearing before approaching any Assessor: when one spots you it rolls away fast while alerting nearby ARC to your position.
+(The reinforcement swarm itself comes from breaching the Assessor’s pylon, not from the Surveyor.)

 And then there’s the PvP layer.
 Since the Assessor is the only meaningful loot source, every squad converges on it.
 The community has identified “the 25% rule”: most PvP ambushes happen when an Assessor is nearly breached, as opportunistic squads let you burn resources clearing ARC, then rush in during your weakest moment.